robertoesteves13/go-template/README.md

 ## Very professional todo list

 - Expand the blog example more to be a full CRUD;
-- Automate database table creation (aka. remove step 5);
+- Use memcached for session storage;
-- Implement live reload mechanism (very hard);
+- Implement live reload mechanism (needs to persist sessions ATM);
-- Write a Dockerfile to be fully containerized;
 - Maybe improve the cache system;
 - Support more compression algorithms (brotli, deflate);
+- TOTP/email verification;
 - Write tests for some of the modules.